 Becoming a Volunteer in the Outagamie County Master Gardener Association is an easy and worthwhile process.

 The first step is to review our brochure to fully understand the organization and the expectation of the volunteers; then complete the Master Gardener Volunteer classes.
-The weekly classes are offered annually, through the UW-Extension, at 3365 W. Brewster St., Appleton, beginning in March into August.
+The weekly classes are offered annually, through the UW-Extension, at 3365 W. Brewster St., Appleton, from February through June.
 You must achieve at least a 70-percent score on the final, open-book exam.

 During the year of your classes, the curriculum will satisfy the required Education Hours as well as the 24 hours of Volunteer Service on sanctioned projects required each year by October 1st.
 As a resource, new members may take advantage of our mentor program, provided from within the ranks of our membership, if desired.